EmbedMe-io/embedme-docs/index.rst

     JSON, components/json, json.svg, dark-invert
     Script, components/script, description.svg, dark-invert

-ESPHome Configuration
+EmbedMe Configuration
 ---------------------

-Streamline your ESPHome configuration and/or use components provided by other contributors.
+Streamline your EmbedMe configuration and/or use components provided by other contributors.

 .. imgtable::